 Early Origins of the Bonsil family

 The surname Bonsil was first found in Derbyshire at Bonsall, a parish, in the hundred of Wirksworth.
 The parish dates back to the Domesday Book of 1086 when it was first listed as Bunteshale.
 At that time, it was shown as "the King's land."
 "This parish, anciently called Bonteshall, comprises by computation 2338 acres."
 Literally, the place name means "nook of land of a man called Bunt," from the Old English personal name + "halh."
 It is noted for its lead mining and there is evidence that the town has been populated since 2000 B.C., one of the few early records of the ancient Britons.

 Early History of the Bonsil family

-Another 85 words (6 lines of text) are included under the topic Early Bonsil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bonsil research.
+Another 43 words (3 lines of text) are included under the topic Early Bonsil History in all our PDF Extended History products and printed products wherever possible.

 Bonsil Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Bonsil were recorded, including Bonsall, Bonzall, Bonsale and others.